RodionfromHSE/vocab-extension/meta_generator/README.md

 1. **Add New Models**: Implement a new model in `src/model/` by extending `BaseModel`
 2. **Custom Processors**: Create additional processors in `src/processors/` by extending `BaseProcessor`
 3. **Different Validators**: Add new validators in `src/validators/` by extending `BaseValidator`

+## Example Usage

+Check out the `example/` directory for sample input files and expected output files.
+Each example comes with a README explaining how to use it.